Ryan Edwards Engaged: How Did ‘Teen Mom OG’ Maci Bookout Find Out About The News?

 A post shared by Christopher Edwards (@rcedwards85) on

-As Bookout explained, she and Ryan Edwards have often struggled with their co-parenting relationship but now that Standifer is in the picture, she’s been helpful with bridging the gap between them.
+As Bookout explained, she and Ryan Edwards have often struggled with their co-parenting relationship, but now that Standifer is in the picture, she’s been helpful with bridging the gap between them.

 “[Mackenzie Standifer] has a child so she understands that when I may say something… [Ryan Edwards] may take it one way and she can kind of explain, ‘No, this is what she’s talking about,'” Bookout said.
 “Then, if [Ryan Edwards] ever wants to ask me something or tell me something than she is able to be like, ‘This is how you should go about it.'”